 Yeva Côté-Paradis was awarded a $100 000 Schulich Leader scholarship.
-She holds a college degree from Cégep de Limoilou and, will be studying in a B. Sc. in engineering starting this fall.
+She holds a college degree from Cégep de Limoilou and, is currently enrolled in a B. Sc. in engineering.

 Félix Desroches was awarded an $80 000 Schulich Leader scholarship.
-He holds a college degree from Cégep Garneau and, will be studying in a B. Sc. in Physics starting this fall.
+He holds a college degree from Cégep Garneau and, is currently enrolled in a B. Sc. in Physics.

 Joanie Théroux, 20 years old, was awarded a $100 000 Schulich Leader scholarship.
 She holds a college degree from Cégep de Drummondville and, is currently enrolled in a B Sc. in Physical Engineering.
 Dreaming of starting her own company, specializing in new technologies, Joanie’s main objective is to reduce the environment footprint and she hopes to be a part of the solution in tackling both national and international issues in environment and improve tomorrow’s future.

 Médéric Chalifour, 19 years old, was awarded an $80 000 Schulich Leader scholarship.
 He holds a college degree from Cégep régional de Lanaudière in Joliette and, is currently enrolled in a B. Sc. in Physics.
 He is dreaming about a career in engineering and wants to launch his own company in “zero emission” aerospace.
 Médéric has always been ambitious and eager to contribute to the advancement of society through innovations in sustainable development.